National Palace (Haiti)

 The National Palace (Palais national; Palè nasyonal) was the official residence of the president of Haiti, located in the capital Port-au-Prince, facing Place L'Ouverture near the Champs de Mars.
 It was severely damaged during the 2010 Haiti earthquake.
-The ruins of the building were demolished in 2012 under the Martelly administration, and plans to rebuild the palace were announced by then-president Jovenel Moïse in 2017, but it is unclear if or when reconstruction will begin.
+The ruins of the building were demolished in 2012 under the Martelly administration, and plans to rebuild the palace were announced by then-president Jovenel Moïse in 2017, but construction has never begun.
+The palace's grounds and ancillary buildings have nonetheless remained a center of governmental administration.